 An actor who turned himself into a writer is of course, Stephen Fry, reviewed on this blog.
 But there are quite a few like him.
 An even more successful actor-turned-author is Dirk Bogarde, (born Derek Jules Gaspard Ulric Niven van den Bogaerde, 28 March 1921, died 8 May 1999, aged 78), who churned out 10 autobiographies and 6 novels, all of which were (are) terrifically popular and enduring, and, apart from the handful of serious art films he made later in life, were much better than his many popular if rubbishy “heart-throb” movies.
 My favourites – and I have all of his books – are A Postillion Struck by Lightning and Snakes and Ladders, about his childhood in Britain, and A particular Friendship, about a literary friendship and exchange of letters.

-It is an expression in our family that we must put on our “hates” when we go outside, because that’s what Bogarde and his sister called their hats in his memoirs – since they hated them.
+We have an expression in our family, that we must put on our “hates” when we go outside, because that’s what Bogarde and his sister called their hats in his memoirs – since they hated them.
 I still hate “hates” and I am still amused every time I use that very fitting expression.
 Bogarde was an exceptionally private person and his acting roles were masks for his real personality.
 But in his books, he revealed a different picture, wonderfully eloquent and often witty.

 He was awarded the Commandeur de l’Ordre des Arts et des Lettres by the French government in 1990, and received an honorary Doctorate of Literature on 4 July 1985 by St. Andrews University in Scotland, and an honorary Doctorate of Letters in 1993 by the University of Sussex in England.
 He won two BAFTAs and was knighted by the Queen, but in my view he was much better in his second career as an author, than as an actor.